Mathematics and Statistics

 - 4

-Additionally, one of the following courses can count toward the mathematics major: MS 204 Statistical Methods (for students who entered Skidmore before Fall 2022), MS 240 Applied Regression Analysis, MS 251C Bayesian Statistical Modeling, MS 251C Multivariate Data Analysis, CS 316 Foundations of Machine Learning, EC 361 Advanced Topics In Economics Game Theory, or Mathematical Economics.
+Additionally, one of the following courses can count toward the mathematics major: MS 204 Statistical Methods, MS 240 Applied Regression Analysis, MS 251C Bayesian Statistical Modeling, MS 251C Multivariate Data Analysis, CS 316 Foundations of Machine Learning, EC 361 Advanced Topics In Economics Game Theory, or Mathematical Economics.

 Students interested in pursuing graduate work in (theoretical) mathematics should include as many of the following courses as possible in their programs: